pontocom/SecLabs/passwords/attacks.md

     1 of 1 target successfully completed, 1 valid password found Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2022-11-07 01:28:28

+You may find more details by using the following command to get more usage options for a given module:

+    hydra -U http-get-form

+#### OWASP Mutillidae

 Now we are going to try with a different web application.
 Metasploitable 2 also packs another vulnerable web application called [Mutillidae](https://github.com/webpwnized/mutillidae).

 This Mutillidae is also a vulnerable web application that was developed in PHP that might also be used for demonstration of multiple web application security problems.
 However, in this case, we might use it also for demonstrating attacks against passwords.